BlockScience/cats/docs/CONTRIBUTING.md

 - Only fix/add the functionality in question.
 - Include documentation in the repo if applicable.

+### Contribution Steps:
 In general, we follow the ["fork-and-pull"](https://github.com/susam/gitpr) and ["Scaled Trunk Based Development"](https://docs.dxatscale.io/source-code-management/branching-model#scaled-trunk-based-development)
-Git workflows
+Git workflows.

 1. Fork the repository to your own Github account
 2. Clone the project to your machine
-3. Create a branch locally with a succinct but descriptive name
+3. Create a new branch from the `release` branch locally with a succinct but descriptive name
-4. Commit changes to the branch
+4. Commit changes to new branch
 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.